 While inside the library:

-Patrons will wear a mask the entire time they are in the building, and will not be allowed to walk around the inside of the building, except to follow floor markings to use the restroom.
+Patrons will wear a mask the entire time they are in the building, and are allowed to walk around the inside of the building and browse the stacks and use the restroom.
 Food and drinks (including water) are not allowed inside, as the mask must remain in place.

 While patrons are in the library, they should use the Ask-a-librarian chat if they have reference questions about materials.
 Library staff in the building are social distancing will not be expected to answer face-to-face questions, but instead will reply to circulation and account related questions via email.